-Fluid Management: The pump needs preload, or a certain amount of blood that enters the heart, in order for the pump to send fluid to the rest of the body.
+Fluid Management: The pump needs preload, or blood volume, in order for the pump to send fluid to the rest of the body.
 It can be difficult to determine if you have too much water in your body or if you are dehydrated.
 To make sure there is a perfect fluid balance, medicines (diuretics) are given to help get rid of extra fluid.
-There may also be a change in how much you are allowed to drink each day.
-Sometimes, you will need more fluid for your pump to work well, and your care team will ask you to drink a minimum amount each day.

 High or Low Blood Pressure: When your blood pressure is too high, the device will have trouble getting blood to the body.
 When your blood pressure is too low, the blood may have trouble traveling back to the pump.
-Your care team will determine a target blood pressure goal and adjust your medicines to meet the goal.
-Your care team may be measuring your blood pressure differently now that you have your VAD.
+Your care team will determine a target blood pressure goal and adjust medicines to meet the goal.